-- 1711.1.1 If a competitor does not land in the telemark position a penalty of one (1) second is added to the total time of the competitor. - 1711.1.2 Landing with parallel feet (alpine) is allowed if the competitor, directly at impact, executes an uninterrupted movement into the Telemark position - 1711.1.3 If the competitor does not reach the jump line (Rule 1711.1.4) a penalty of four (4) seconds is added to the total time of the competitor for a Classic race, two (2) seconds for a Sprint race, and one (1) second for a PS qualification if the qualification is run on the PS course.
+- 1711.1.1 If a competitor does not land in the telemark position a penalty of one (1) second is added to the total time of the competitor. - 1711.1.2 Landing with parallel feet (alpine) is allowed if the competitor, directly at impact, executes an uninterrupted movement into the Telemark position

+- 1711.1.3 If the competitor does not clear the jump line (Rule 1711.1.4) a penalty of four (4) seconds is added to the total time of the competitor for a Classic race, two (2) seconds for a Sprint and GS race, and one (1) second for a PS qualification if the qualification is run on the PS course.
 If PS Qualification is run on a Sprint course, the sprint rules will apply. - 1711.1.4 The jump distance is measured at the first point of impact of the feet, judged as if both feet have landed simultaneously.
-The front foot must be completely over the line, or both feet if landing in alpine style.
+The front foot must be completely beyond the line, or both feet if landing in alpine style.

-1711.2Telemark technique
+1711.2 Telemark technique

-1711.2.1 For each improper execution of the telemark turn (Rule 1710) a penalty of one (1) second is added to the competitors' time.

-- 1711.2.2 Maximum penalty per turn is one (1) second. - 1711.2.3 Falling through a gate, or passing through a gate on one ski only, is a penalty of one (1) second; finish gate and yellow sections excepted. - 1711.2.4 To start a turn in the Telemark technique and end it as a parallel turn, or vice versa, is not allowed. - 1711.2.5 If the racer "collects" more penalties than half of total number of judged turns (excluding jump penalties) will be DSQ.
+- 1711.2.1 For each improper execution of the telemark turn (Rule 1710) a penalty of one (1) second is added to the competitors' time. - 1711.2.2 Maximum penalty per turn is one (1) second. - 1711.2.5 If the racer "collects" more penalties than half of total number of judged turns (excluding jump penalties) will be DSQ.

-1712 Gate Judges
+1712 Technique Judges

-- 1712.1 A gate judge must have full knowledge of the rules concerning correct passage of the gates and the rules and instructions for gate judges. - 1712.2 A gate judge's decision must be clear and unbiased. - 1712.3 The organiser, whose responsibility it is to have a sufficient number of qualified gate judges available, appoints the gate judges. - 1712.4 Gate judges on the slope should not control more than 3 turns. - 1712.5 The Gate Judge's decisions with regards penalties are final and cannot be protested. - 1712.6 For World Cup and World Championships it is mandatory to provide video controlling as back up the judging at the jump in CL and SP.
-A proper device (Tablet, extra battery and software) will be provided by the FIS TM Committee.
+- 1712.1 A judge must have full knowledge of the rules concerning telemark technique, correct passage of the gates and the rules and instructions for judges. - 1712.2 A judge's decision must be clear and unbiased. - 1712.3 The organiser, whose responsibility it is to have a sufficient number of qualified gate judges available, appoints the gate judges. - 1712.4 A judge must have an unobstructed view of all gates that they have responsibility for, such that they can always clearly see the competitors body, feet and skis.